 See the next page for our staff predictions.

-J.J.
-McCarthy finishes with 350 yards of total offense between passing and running
+Donovan Edwards finishes with 300 yards of total offense

 -Final score prediction